sathwikshetty0/RAG_CHATBOT/README.md

-# 📚 Clap AI – Student Chatbot using LangChain, Ollama & Flask
+# 📚 Student Chatbot using LangChain, Ollama & Flask

 Clap AI is an intelligent educational assistant designed for students.
 It uses Retrieval-Augmented Generation (RAG) powered by **LangChain**, **Ollama**, and **ChromaDB** to answer student questions using course material (PDFs).